Patient information: Rabies (Beyond the Basics)

 Rabies is a disease caused by a virus that, with very rare exceptions, is always fatal.
 It is spread through bites or scratches from infected animals.
 The virus infects the brain, causing an animal to exhibit unusual, often aggressive, behavior.
 The rabies virus is present in the saliva of the infected animal and is spread when the saliva gets into a bite or scratch.
 The risk of getting rabies is greater if a person is bitten multiple times or if the bites are close to or on the head.

 In developing countries, 90 percent or more of rabies cases in humans are caused by dog bites.
 In the United States, rabies in dogs has been largely eliminated as a result of animal vaccination and control.
-Wild bats now pose the greatest risk of rabies to humans, although rabies in raccoons, skunks, and foxes pose the greatest risk to domestic animals.
+Wild bats now pose the greatest risk for rabies to humans in North America, although rabies in raccoons, skunks, and foxes pose the greatest risk to domestic animals.

 POST-BITE RABIES PREVENTION